aramder/aramder.github.io/lcftra/_posts/2018-7-29-animation-bank-module.md

 <img class="shrunk" src="/images/lcftra/bank module/mounted power supply.jpg" alt="One of the power supplies mounted to the lid of the enclosure">

 These power supplies are mounted on the lid of the enclosure.
-Though they will not need to dissipate a great deal of heat, they are in close contact with the wall of the enclosure, and thermal paste will assist in dissipating heat through the enclosure’s large surface area.
+Though they will not need to dissipate a great deal of heat, they are in close contact with the wall of the enclosure, and thermal paste will assist in dissipating heat through the lid's large surface area.